mdelorme/cg_referee/README.md

 **Important note** : This is a work in progress.
 Some features are missing.
 For instance, it is not possible to test position swapping in games yet.

+## Changes :

+ * 08/03/17 : Changed the GITC bot to be Python2 so people don't have to install 2 different version of Python on their machines, one for the referee, one for the engine (unless you already have Python 3 ...).

 ## Dependencies :

 The referee requires a working version of Python 2.5+.
 Other than that, everything is supposed to be standard in its code, so you should not have to install any additional requirements.